How a Two Photon Microscope Works & How Leasing Benefits Your Lab

 If you recently bought equipment, Excedr can offer you cash for your device and convert your purchase into a long-term rental.
 This is called a sale leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up money in your budget rather than tying it down to a fixed asset.

-Two-Photon Excitation Microscope Manufacturers & Models on the Market
+Two-Photon Excitation Microscope Manufacturers & Models

 Learn MoreShow Less